thunderclient/thunder-client-support/README.md

 <a name="usage"></a>
 ## How to Use
-* Install the Extension, Click Thunder Client icon on the Action Bar.
+* Install the extension, click the Thunder Client icon on the Action Bar.
-* From Sidebar click `New Request` button to test API
+* From the sidebar click `New Request` button to test API
 * Video: [youtube.com/watch?v=NKZ0ahNbmak](https://youtu.be/NKZ0ahNbmak?t=3)
 * Minimum **vscode** version now required is `v1.63.0`